Thanks to a grant from the Boeckling Charitable Trust, we are pleased to

 Can I count the same book more than once?

 Yes!
-If your child loves reading the same story over and over again, they’re still learning and growing.
+You may count the same title as many times as your child wants to read it, but we also encourage you to read a wide variety of books to increase your child’s exposure to different vocabulary and concepts.
 Repetition helps to strengthen neural connections in your child’s brain.
-You may count the same title as many times as your child wants to read it, but we also encourage you to read a wide variety of books to increase your child’s exposure to different vocabulary and concepts.
+Enjoying a book over and over again sets the foundation for a love of reading.

 Can I read any book, or just the ones on the recommended booklist?